niklas1simakov/mac-setup-guide/README.md

 This is an opinionated guide to setup a MacOS including everyday essentials, finder setup, and more.
 Additionally, there are sections for developers with tools and setup instructions.

+For developers, I recommend to read the [Developer Overview](sections/developers/developer_overview.md) section first and then continue with the [General Essentials](sections/general/general_overview.md) section.
+And use [Homebrew](https://brew.sh/) to install and manage tools (at least the ones which are available via Homebrew).
+Because then updates are just a `brew upgrade` away.

 ## Table of Contents

 - [General Essentials](sections/general/general_overview.md)